brson/contract-game/doc/notes.md

 distributed programming evolving all over the industry.

-This is all without even addressing the horrifically immature state of developer tooling in blockchain ecosystems.
+This is all without even addressing the embarassingly immature state of developer tooling in blockchain ecosystems.
 It will be a decade before the smart contract programming experience, on any chain,